<img height="1" width="1" src="https://www.facebook.com/tr?id=351964989925933&amp;ev=PageView &amp;noscript=1">

 Ethanol processors have been able to achieve record output this year despite lower crush volumes.
 In April, the corn ethanol conversion rate was about 3 gallons of ethanol per bushel of corn, according to calculations using USDA crush data and EIA production data.

-Year-to-date production is up 2.6% from a year ago at 5.346 billion gallons and is on track for a new record.
 Strong international demand for U.S. exports has kept ethanol processors optimistic despite a rocky start to the primary driving season.
 However, domestic gasoline consumption has improved significantly over the past month after rebounding from seasonally low levels.

 Carbon emissions policies in countries like Canada have boosted demand for U.S. ethanol.
 Green policies in the European Union have led to increased exports.
 Central and South America have also been major growth areas for the U.S. ethanol market.